dpc-sdp/ripple/docs/content/design-system/5.components/timeline.md

 - Add a link if you're providing more details on another page.

 ### When and how not to use
-- Don't add less than 3 or more than 8 blocks.
+- Don't add fewer than 3 or more than 8 blocks.
 - Don't use without a heading for each block.
 - Never include unrelated content.
-- Don't use if content doesn't come together in sequential or linear order.
+- Don't use if content doesn't flow in a sequential or linear order.
 Consider bullets points instead.

 ---

 ## Variants
-Timeline has two variants:
+Timeline has 2 variants:
-- Default.
+- default
-- Progressive.
+- progressive.

 ### Default
 This is for steps or stages along a process.
 Use the default timeline when progress is not relevant to the user.